mjfos2r/gcp-cloud-docs/compute/instance-setup-notes.md

 conda activate
 ```

-# This was prior to abandoning snakemake and converting to docker containers for everything
+## !!
+This was prior to (semi)-abandoning snakemake and converting to docker containers for everything

 This requires considerable revision!